Volkswagen California review

 The 201bhp engine uses twin turbochargers, which endow it with an impressive turn of speed.
 A time of 11.3 seconds to get from 0-62mph for the four-wheel drive California doesn't look particularly impressive on paper but it makes the car very easy to drive on motorways.
 If you opt for the front-wheel drive version, 0-62mph takes 11.9 seconds.

-It's quiet too, with more noise from the wind as it passes over its bulky body than from the engine itself.
-We found the automatic transmission in the updated California felt slightly smoother than before too, adding to its refinement.
+It's surprisingly quiet for something so big – you’ll notice more noise from the wind as it passes over its bulky body than from the engine itself.
+At speed, the DSG automatic gearbox is super smooth, which only adds to the Cali’s refinement.

 Interior & comfort